14th May 2019

 “We were so afraid.
 We were starving.
 It was difficult to find food.”

 She and her family fled for their lives—eventually reaching a collection point where they boarded a bus that took them to their new home, the camp.
 Soon after she was expecting her fourth child.
-Samaritan’s Purse health workers began visiting her tent to train her in how to care for her baby.
+Samaritan’s Purse health workers began visiting her tent to support her as she prepared to care for her baby.

 “I received counselling regarding breastfeeding and learned the benefits of colostrum.
 I learned not to give the newborn water for six months.
 In our culture, we give water and sugar to the baby on the first day.”